The Reserve Bank of India’s Guidelines for Government Debt Relief Scheme: A Detailed Overview

 For Borrowers

-• The S4A framework allowed for innovative solutions like converting debt into equity, benefiting companies like Hindustan Construction Company.
+Historical PrecedentDraws from the S4A framework (2016), benefiting companies like Hindustan Construction Company.

 Conclusion